Pilonidal Cyst: Symptoms, Causes, Diagnosis, Treatment, and Surgery

 Pilonidal Disease: An Explainer

 If you are reading this website, you are probably looking for a better way to treat your pilonidal disease.
-Please our patient explainer.
+In our overview of Pilonidal infections, we discuss in detail the Pilonidal RAF (Rotation and Advancement Flap / Cleft Lift) procedure, the most reliable and successful surgical treatment to date.

-The diagnosis is usually quite straightforward, but the doctor must understand the fundamentals of pilonidal disease in order to recognize it.
+The diagnosis is usually quite straightforward, but the practitioners of medicine and surgery must understand the fundamentals of pilonidal disease to recognize it, including undeerstanding that it is an infection, not a cyst, as we noted above.
 Many don’t, and misdiagnoses are common.

 Treatment consists of simple drainage for acute or first-time pilonidal abscesses.
+But so often, practitioners are hesitant to drain the abscess and may just prescribe antibiotics which often don’t help.
 Once the condition has been present for many months or years and is not improving, surgery is usually required.

-When choosing and operation and a surgeon, please do your research.
-The Cleft Lift Procedure is the only operation that I feel is appropriate for patients requiring pilonidal surgery.
+When choosing an operation and a surgeon, please do your research.
+The Cleft Lift Procedure, also called the Pilonidal RAF (for rotation and advancement flap), is the only operation Dr. Sternberg advises as appropriate for patients requiring pilonidal surgery.
 Please do your research.
-Choosing the correct operation and finding the right surgeon can be life changing in a positive way.
+Choosing the correct operation and finding the right surgeon can be life-changing in a positive way.

 Meet Your Surgeon, Dr. Jeffrey Sternberg